discourse/message_bus/README.md

 MessageBus ships a simple ~300 line JavaScript library which provides an API to interact with the server.

-JavaScript can listen on any channel (and receive notification via polling or long polling):
+JavaScript clients can listen on any channel and receive messages via polling or long polling.
+You may simply include the source file (located in `assets/` within the message_bus source code):

 ```html
 <script src="message-bus.js" type="text/javascript"></script>
 ```

-Note, the message-bus.js file is located in the assets folder.

-#### Rails
+or when used in a Rails application, import it through the asset pipeline:

 ```javascript
 //= require message-bus
 ```

+In your application Javascript, you can then subscribe to particular channels and define callback functions to be executed when messages are received:

 ```javascript
 MessageBus.start(); // call once at startup